First Quarter on

 True anomaly ∠15.5°

-8 days after point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.
+8 days since point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.

 Moon before ascending node

-9 days after descending node on 20 December 2003 at 16:07 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 2 January 2004 at 20:11 in ♉ Taurus.
+9 days after descending node on 20 December 2003 at 16:07 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 January 2004 at 20:11 in ♉ Taurus.

-6 days since the previous standstill on 23 December 2003 at 20:12 in ♑ Capricorn when the Moon has reached South declination of ∠-27.044°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠27.031° at the point of next northern standstill on 6 January 2004 at 21:36 in ♋ Cancer.
+6 days since the last southern standstill on 23 December 2003 at 20:12 in ♑ Capricorn when the Moon has reached South declination of ∠-27.044° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠27.031° at the point of next northern standstill on 6 January 2004 at 21:36 in ♋ Cancer.

 In 8 days on 7 January 2004 at 15:40 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.